PhucVuHongGinar/docs-1/docs/Integration/Request.md

 title: Request Number
 ---
 # Request Number
-After passed athetication, you can request secure random number from GINAR system by the GINAR API.
+After passed authentication, you can request secure random number from GINAR system by the GINAR API.
 First, you need to initialize your request.
 ## API initialize
 * API URL:
 > https://api.ginar.io/rng/initialize/ **{contribute_number}**